Lifelong Learning with Behavior Consolidation for Vehicle Routing: Lifelong Learning Router with Behavior Consolidation

 Finally, during each model updating in training on a new task, LLR-BC jointly maximizes the expected reward on the new task and minimizes the RKLD between the current policy’s behavior on the buffered states and the corresponding buffered behavior.
 The overall loss function is as follows:

 where $\{\tau\}$ is the set of newly obtained experience trajectories from the new task, $ \mathcal{L}_{DRL}(\theta,\{\tau\})$ is the loss calculated by the adopted DRL algorithm based on $\{\tau\}$ to maximize the reward gain, and $\alpha$ is a hyperparameter to balance between consolidation of previous experiences and learning of the new task.
-Notably, LLR-BC is a generic framework and can be applied to different neural solver methods with different DRL algorithms, in which $\mathcal{L}_{DRL}$ in Eq.~\eqref{eq:loss} can be implemented in different ways. \bc{A detailed discussion about computational cost of DsBC can be found in Appendix~\ref{app:complexity}.}
+Notably, LLR-BC is a generic framework and can be applied to different neural solver methods with different DRL algorithms, in which $\mathcal{L}_{DRL}$ in Eq.~\eqref{eq:loss} can be implemented in different ways.
+Appendix~\ref{app:complexity} detailedly discusses about computational cost of DsBC.